awdriggs-teach/p5art/imageman/advanced.md

 With `get()` the possibilities for manipulation are pretty endless.
 We could weave two images together.
 We could split the image into tiles and randomize the order.

 ## A Final Example
-Inspired by an [manipulated photo](https://www.instagram.com/p/Cw-nYXYIEny/) by [Kensuke Koiko](https://www.kensukekoike.com/), I wanted to make a p5 version that would work with any image.
+Inspired by a [manipulated photo](https://www.instagram.com/p/Cw-nYXYIEny/?img_index=4) by [Kensuke Koiko](https://www.kensukekoike.com/), I wanted to make a p5 version that would work with any image.

 First I use a for loop to layout a grid of smaller squares on Mona.